rmeloamaro/docs/docs/manual/jobs/job-plugins/node-steps/kubernetes-list-objects.md

 ## Overview

-This plugin creates an object of a selected kind within a Kubernetes cluster.
+This plugin lists objects of a selected kind within a Kubernetes cluster.
 It is designed to work in conjunction with the AWS EKS, GCP GKE, and Azure AKS [Resource Model Source plugins](/manual/projects/resource-model-sources/).

 ## Configuration